coala/coala/docs/Users/Tutorials/Writing_Bears.rst

 =====================

 Welcome.
-This document presents information on how to write a bear for coala.
-It assumes you know how to use coala.
+This document presents information on how to write a bear for *coala*.
+It assumes you know how to use *coala*.
 If not please read our main tutorial!

-The sample sources for this tutorial lie at our coala-tutorial repository, go clone it with:
+The sample sources for this tutorial lie at our *coala-tutorial* repository, go clone it with:

 ::